 The Calculus Readiness Test (CRT) or ALEKS PPL placement is required for enrollment in MATH 75, MATH 75A, or MATH 70.

 If you passed the AP Calculus AB test with a score of 3 or higher, you may enroll directly into MATH 76.
-If you passed the AP Calculus BC test with a score of 3 or higher, you may directly enroll into MATH 77.
-If either of these cases above apply to you, please disregard the rest of the calculus placement policy.
-For more details on AP credit, please see http://fresnostate.edu/studentaffairs/registrar/degree-advising/test-credit.html.
+If you passed the AP Calculus BC test with a score of 3 or higher, you may directly enroll in MATH 77.
+If either of these cases above applies to you, please disregard the rest of the calculus placement policy.
+For more details on AP credit, please see: http://fresnostate.edu/studentaffairs/registrar/undergraduate-degree-evaluations/transfer-credit-evaluations.html

 - ALEKS PPL is a learning and placement program.
 It uses adaptive questioning to determine your mathematical knowledge and skills quickly.